 (Bloomberg Businessweek) -- Even by the standards of Bitcoin, things are crazy in China.
 As the boom in cryptocurrencies has become the biggest speculative bubble in recorded history, a single company in Beijing’s Haidian District has been selling the chips that generate as much as 80 percent of the world’s cryptocoins.
 “We feel lucky,” says Jihan Wu, the co-chief executive of Bitmain Technologies Ltd., which was more or less unknown two years ago and, according to Wu, booked revenue of $3.5 billion in 2017.
+(On June 4, a Bitmain spokesman said Wu misspoke and the actual figure was $2.5 billion.)
 Cryptocurrency networks run on number-crunching, electricity-hogging “mining” technology, and to play in that game with any seriousness, you pretty much need Bitmain’s chips.
 And because it’s China, the whole thing could fall apart at any minute.

 Last year the government cracked down on cryptocurrency trading and banned initial coin offerings.
 This year it’s sent signals that it could seriously restrict mining.
 So even though Bitmain has succeeded far beyond Wu’s expectations, he’s already planning for the company’s next act: artificial intelligence.
 “As a China company,” says the taciturn 32-year-old, “we have to be prepared.”

 During a rare series of interviews with Bloomberg Businessweek at Bitmain’s headquarters, Wu and his executives say AI chips are a natural adjacency for their privately held, extremely secretive company.
 “Artificial intelligence requires lots of computations,” says Wu.
 That makes it like Bitcoin mining, which is best done by a custom chip known as an application-specific integrated circuit, or ASIC.